reTHINK-project/testbeds/docs/platformInstallationGuide.md

 ####Messaging node
 This is the first platform to install (core plateform).
 ReTHINK has provided three implementations: [VertX](https://github.com/reTHINK-project/dev-msg-node-vertx), [Matrix](https://github.com/reTHINK-project/dev-msg-node-matrix) and [NodeJS](https://github.com/reTHINK-project/dev-msg-node-nodejs).
 Only one is necessary to be installed (currently [VertX](https://github.com/reTHINK-project/dev-msg-node-vertx) is prefered).
+Configuration of the Messaging node:
+Domain Registry and Catalogue have to be accessed by the messaging node.

 ####Domain Registry